Saturday, September 27, 2025

 November 2020, I made the very difficult decision to leave California- the state I was born and raised in and was completely faithful to, until the sentiment was no longer reciprocated.
 I uprooted my family, taking them away from the family we always knew and never looked back.

-As difficult as it was, it truly was one of the greatest choices I ever made for my family.I ended up in (my thought process at the time) one of the most tombstone-esque towns imaginable, giving up my beautiful stilettos bc as I learned, you cannot wear stilettos in the desert- might a well be flats.
+As difficult as it was, it truly was one of the greatest choices I ever made for my family.I ended up in (my thought process at the time) one of the most tombstone-esque towns imaginable, giving up my beautiful stilettos because as I learned, you cannot wear stilettos in the desert- might a well be flats.

 But it gave me the opportunity to start over.
 I got a job as a bartender in one of the biggest small town casinos and I got to know the community.
 As “BFE” as it was, it provided an opportunity to start fresh and re-establish myself and more importantly, learn some things about myself that never had the chance to shine before.
 I finally got to live “MY” life.